Sharing is caring!

 State Historical Museum of Iowa

-What better place to take in the history of Des Moines, Iowa than at a museum designated to the history of Iowa.
-The State Historical Museum of Iowa offers exhibits that share life in Iowa before it became a state, the history of bicycling in Iowa, learn about Iowa’s natural resources and so much more.
+What better place to take in the history of Des Moines, Iowa than at a museum designated to the history of Iowa?
+The State Historical Museum of Iowa offers exhibits that share life in Iowa before it became a state, the history of bicycling in Iowa, learning about Iowa’s natural resources and so much more.
 They offer a wonderful kids area where children are invited to learn and play hands-on.
 They offer several programs including the Goldie’s Kids Club.

 Terrace Hill